Alien-nick/UtilityTracker/readme.md

 # Getting Started

-To use the project without docker, these are the requirements to start the project.
+To use the project ensure you have a GTT Blaze Router, these are the requirements to start the project.
 - Node
 - Mongodb